 The Nissan Rogue is another compact SUV that’ll get you itching for adventure.
 It’s got an impressive cargo capacity with a top-tier fuel economy of 33 mpg on highways.
 Okay, you might want to move to full electric, but your wallet won’t be begging you to.

-One of the perks that separates the Rogue from its competitors is its swanky interior.
+One of the perks that separate the Rogue from its competitors is its swanky interior.
 For one, its sporty D-shaped steering wheel makes you feel like you’re on the race track.
 That plus the leather-wrapped shift knob and black trim interior with metallic accents will make it feel like you’re sleeping in a five-star hotel.
 You might want to rinse off those muddy boots before climbing in.

 If you’re looking to camp in style and have your mind boggled by a car driving itself, the Rogue has your name on it (not literally of course — but we can excuse it for being narcissistic since it drives itself!).